gazebosim/gz-gui/tutorials/04_layout.md

     * `<prompt_text>`: Text of the prompt in the confirmation dialog.
     * `<show_shutdown_button>`: Default `false`.
 If `true`, display a "Shutdown simulation" button in the confirmation dialog, which shuts down the server, too.
+                                Always set `<close_gui_button_text>` to a different string than "OK" if both close GUI and shutdown buttons are shown, otherwise there would be a dialog with options "OK", "Cancel" and "shutdown", which is bad UX.
     * `<shutdown_button_text>`: Text of the "Shutdown simulation" button.
 If empty, a default text is used.
     * `<show_close_gui_button>`: Default `true`.
 If `true`, display a "Close GUI" button in the confirmation dialog, which leaves server running.
     * `<close_gui_button_text>`: Text of the "Close GUI" button.
 If empty, a default text is used.
+                                 When both shutdown and close GUI buttons are shown, always change the text of the close GUI button, otherwise there would be a dialog with options "OK", "Cancel" and "shutdown", which is bad UX.

 ## Example layout